qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

-    And I expect text of 'Wikipedia Article > Title' equals '<term>' And I expect text of 'Wikipedia Article > Title' not to contain 'Python' And I expect 'Wikipedia Article > Title' to be visible And I expect 'Wikipedia Article > Title' to be visible
+    And I expect text of 'Wikipedia Article > Title' equals '<term>' And I expect text of 'Wikipedia Article > Title' not to contain 'Python' And I expect 'Wikipedia Article > Title' to be visible

     Examples:
       | term       |